Cape Ann: Popular culture

 Cape Ann is the subject of the folk song 'Cape Ann', which may have been written by Maine-based folk singer Gordon Bok.
 It describes a sailor and his negative feelings towards both Cape Ann and the sailors who sail around it.
 It has been recorded by musicians such as The Irish Rovers, Gordon Bok, and The X-Seaman's Institute (formed as part of the South Street Seaport).

 Cape Ann is the location of the fictional town of Sea Harbor, the setting of the Seaside Knitters mysteries by author Sally Goldenbaum.
 Sea Harbor is on the coast, with Gloucester as its nearest neighbor town.
 Cape Ann is also featured as the setting for the Harry Chapin song "Dogtown," which is also the name for an abandoned town on the Cape.

 The book Slaughterhouse Five mentions Cape Ann as the honeymoon location for the main character Billy Pilgrim.

 The movie The Perfect Storm was filmed in Gloucester in 2000.
 Setting out for the one last catch that will make up for a lackluster fishing season, Captain Billy Tyne (George Clooney) pushes his boat, the Andrea Gail, out to the waters of the Flemish Cap off Nova Scotia; based on actual events in 1991.

 Cape Ann is also the location of main character's home in the book Trouble.

 Cape Ann is the title of the fifth and final section of T. S. Eliot's poem, "Landscapes," which lists the coastal birds of the region.
 Additionally, the title of his poem The Dry Salvages refers to a cluster of rocks "off the N.E. coast of Cape Ann, Massachusetts."

 The fictional town of Paradise, setting of the Jesse Stone novels, is near Cape Ann, which is briefly mentioned in Night and Day.

 Cape Ann lends its name to a fictional coastal Maine town in the 1959 movie, "It Happened to Jane," starring Doris Day and Jack Lemmon.

+"Manchester by the Sea," was an Oscar nominated movie filmed in the seaside towns in Cape Ann.